notpresident35/awesome-learn-gamedev/README.md

 [https://chluaid.gumroad.com/l/bcafx](https://chluaid.gumroad.com/l/bcafx)

-Several VFX courses geared towards developing a professional portfolio. _Very_ pricey, but may be worth your while if you’re serious about VFX - it’s a hell of a lot cheaper than art school
+Several VFX courses geared towards developing a professional portfolio. _Very_ pricey, but may be worth your while if you’re serious about VFX - it’s a hell of a lot cheaper than art school.

 [https://www.vfxapprentice.com](https://www.vfxapprentice.com)